Samsung launches Galaxy S9 with focus on social media

 But he expected Huawei to launch a highly competitive new smartphone differentiated by the use of more advanced Artificial Intelligence technologies and more aggressive pricing.

-“To truly lead the space, I continue to believe Samsung must accelerate its transition towards more content, services, software innovation and partnerships,” he said.
+“To truly lead the space, I continue to believe Samsung must accelerate its transition toward more content, services, software innovation and partnerships,” he said.

 Samsung’s AI-powered Bixby service allows S9 users to point its camera to translate a foreign-language sign, without having to swipe through menus or choose settings every time.